Eternal Security’s

 In anger his master turned him over to the jailers to be tortured, until he should pay back all he owed.
 “This is how my heavenly Father will treat each of you unless you forgive your brother from your heart.”
 (Matt.
 18:34,35)

 We must compare Scripture with Scripture to rightly divide the Word of truth.
-When Matthew 18:21-35 is compared to Romans 4:6-8 we can again see irreconcilable problems for the eternal security proponents’ interpretation.
+When Matthew 18:21-35 is compared to Romans 4:6-8 we can again see irreconcilable problems for the eternal security proponents' imputed righteosness interpretation.

-To further refute the interpretation of eternal security’s imputed righteousness please know that a person once saved can afterwards become spiritually defiled, soiled, impure, die, etc. With this in mind, please ponder the following relevant Scriptures:
+To further refute the interpretation of eternal security's imputed righteousness please know that a person once saved can afterwards become spiritually:

 The goal of this command is love, which comes from a pure heart and a good conscience and a sincere faith.
 Some have wandered away from these and turned to meaningless talk.
 (1 Tim.
 1:5,6)

 In that important passage, Paul not only stated he himself had a pure heart, good conscience and sincere faith, but went on to state that some plural unnamed people he knew have not continued with these.
-In other words, after their salvation something happened to interfere with and change their pure heart to an impure heart.
+In other words, after they got eternal salvation something happened to interfere with and change their pure heart to an impure heart.
+Please know that at the point of salvation one's heart is instantly purified by faith [in Jesus]:

 He made no distinction between us and them, for he purified their hearts by faith.
 (Acts 15:9)